coxlab/prednet/README.md

 **Check out example prediction videos [here](https://coxlab.github.io/prednet/).**

 The architecture is implemented as a custom layer<sup>1</sup> in [Keras](http://keras.io/).
-Code and model data is now compatible with Keras 2.0.
+Code and model data is compatible with Keras 2.0 and Python 2.7 and 3.6.
-Specifically, it has been tested on Keras 2.0.6 with Theano 0.9.0, Tensorflow 1.2.1, and Python 2.7 (for your convenience, we have added an environment.yml file for setting up your python environment).
+The latest version has been tested on Keras 2.2.4 with Tensorflow 1.6.
 For previous versions of the code compatible with Keras 1.2.1, use fbcdc18.
 To convert old PredNet model files and weights for Keras 2.0 compatibility, see ```convert_model_to_keras2``` in `keras_utils.py`.
 <br>